Treated Wood Menards

 Pressure-treated Lumber

-Pressure-treated lumber is a popular choice for outdoor projects.
+Pressure-treated lumber is a popular choice for outdoor projects — though it behaves differently than naturally rot-resistant species.
+See our cedar vs. pressure treated comparison to understand which is better for your specific build.
 This wood is infused with chemicals to resist moisture and pests.
 Here are key features of pressure-treated lumber:

 • Ideal for decks, fences, and outdoor furniture.